Ecological Momentary Assessment (EMA) vs. Experience Sampling Method (ESM): What are the differences?

 The Origins and Aims of ESM

-EMA's Clinical and Health Psychology Foundations
+The Clinical and Health Psychology Foundation of EMA Foundations

 Developed by Arthur Stone and his colleagues, EMA originated from clinical and health psychology.
 Behavior therapy and the practice of self-monitoring were significant motivators, aiming to help participants consistently track specific behaviors—such as addictive or dysfunctional actions—with the intent to modify them.
-Health psychology contributed through the practice of ambulatory assessments (e.g., blood pressure monitoring) to capture the dynamic nature of behaviors as they unfold naturally.

-Hence, while ESM is centered on representativeness, EMA is more concerned with the real-time evolution of behaviors in natural environments.
+Hence, while ESM is centered on representativeness, EMA experience is more concerned with the real-time evolution of behaviors in natural environments.

 READ MORE: EMA Strategies: Boosting Accuracy in Behavioral Science Research

-At ExpiWell, we prefer the term experience sampling method to honor the methodology's historical roots, reflecting the initial studies that utilized technology to capture repeated survey data within participants.
-Nonetheless, this term encompasses a broader range of studies, including all variations of ESM and EMA, as well as diverse longitudinal research.
-There are some key differentiators on 4 dimensions.
+At ExpiWell, we prefer the term experience sampling method to honor the methodology's historical roots.
+This term reflects the initial studies that utilized technology to capture repeated survey data within participants.

-Aspects of Ecological Validity
+1) Aspects of Ecological Validity

-• ESM: Focuses on representativeness; representative activities; representative subjective experiences
+ESM: Focuses on representativeness, representative activities, representative subjective experiences

-• EMA: Focus on momentariness; momentary activities; momentary subjective experiences
+EMA: Focus on momentariness, momentary activities, momentary subjective experiences

-Analytic Focus
+2) Analytic Focus

-• ESM: Frequencies of activities; general psychological levels across and within activities (e.g., motivation, mood)
+ESM: Frequencies of activities; general psychological levels across and within activities (e.g., motivation, mood)

-• EMA: Trajectories of psychological phenomena; dispersion of psychological phenomena over time (e.g., positivity spirals); dynamics of psychological phenomena (i.e., how one dimension relates to another over time)
+EMA: Trajectories of psychological phenomena; dispersion of psychological phenomena over time (e.g., positivity spirals); dynamics of psychological phenomena (i.e., how one dimension relates to another over time)

-When are Surveys Taken?
+3) When are Surveys Taken?

-• ESM: Representativeness-focus; general activities and experiences over the days and weeks; time-contingent (i.e., regular timed surveys); signal-contingent (i.e., whenever a notification is sent)
+ESM: Representativeness-focus; general activities and experiences over the days and weeks; time-contingent (i.e., regular timed surveys); signal-contingent (i.e., whenever a notification is sent)

-• EMA: Phenomenon-focus; measuring appropriate intervals to assess changes in psychological phenomena; time-contingent (i.e., regular timed surveys); signal-contingent (i.e., whenever a notification is sent); event-contingent (i.e., whenever an event occurs)
+EMA: Phenomenon-focus; measuring appropriate intervals to assess changes in psychological phenomena; time-contingent (i.e., regular timed surveys); signal-contingent (i.e., whenever a notification is sent); event-contingent (i.e., whenever an event occurs)

-Mode of Data/Reporting
+4) Mode of Data/Reporting

-• ESM: Self-reported experience-related surveys
+ESM: Self-reported experience-related surveys

 To assist researchers in easily distinguishing between these two methodologies, we provide a summary table below that outlines their differences.
 This resource is designed to help clarify which method may be best suited for various research objectives.